Platinum miner Lonmin recognises AMCU union, averts strike threat

 While the deal heads off a potential strike over recognition, the pay talks are expected to be extremely tough, given AMCU is demanding pay hikes as high as 150 percent from Lonmin rival Anglo American Platinum (AMSJ.J), the world's top producer of the precious metal.

-The agreement formally recognizes AMCU as the majority union at Lonmin, the world's third largest platinum producer.
+The agreement formally recognises AMCU as the majority union at Lonmin, the world's third largest platinum producer.

-Lonmin was at the center of the labor violence last year in which more than 50 people were killed and has been recovering from a 2012 illegal strike, rooted in the AMCU/NUM rivalry, which forced it to turn to investors to raise more than $800 million to avoid breaching lending terms.
+Lonmin was at the centre of the labour violence last year in which more than 50 people were killed and has been recovering from a 2012 illegal strike, rooted in the AMCU/NUM rivalry, which forced it to turn to investors to raise more than $800 million to avoid breaching lending terms.

 In recent months AMCU has displayed more disciplined focus, orchestrating brief closures to show displeasure while pursuing talks without resorting to the protracted and often violent wildcat action that marked its emergence.